 - Citrus fruits (oranges, lemons, grapefruits) – Classic citrus fruits are a well-known source of vitamin C.

-- Bell peppers – Surprisingly, red and green bell peppers contain high amounts of vitamin C. Bell peppers also contain carotenoids, which act as antioxidants.
+- Bell peppers – Surprisingly, red and green peppers contain high amounts of vitamin C. Bell peppers also contain carotenoids, which act as antioxidants.

-Liposomal vitamin C with bioflavonoids
+Liposomal Vitamin C with Bioflavonoids

 Reference: